 Size presents problems for access to nutrients and elimination of waste

-Typical prokaryotic cells range from 0.1 to 5.0 micrometers (μm) in diameter and are significantly smaller than eukaryotic cells, which usually have diameters ranging from 10 to 100 μm.
+Cells are small, and prokaryotic cells are usually smaller than eukaryotic cells.
+The prokaryotic cells typically range from 0.1 to 5.0 micrometers (μm) in diameter, and eukaryotic cells typically range from 10 to 100 μm.
 The figure below shows the sizes of prokaryotic, bacterial, and eukaryotic, plant and animal, cells as well as other molecules and organisms on a logarithmic scale.
 Each unit of increase in a logarithmic scale represents a 10-fold increase in the quantity being measured, so these are big size differences we’re talking about!

 Small size, in general, is necessary for all cells, whether prokaryotic or eukaryotic.
 Why?
 The basic answer is that as cells become larger, it gets harder for them to exchange enough nutrients and wastes with their environment.
 To see how this works, let’s look at a cell’s surface-area-to-volume ratio.

 Not all cells are spherical in shape, but most tend to approximate a sphere.
 You may remember from your high school geometry course that the formula for the surface area of a sphere is 4πr2, while the formula for its volume is 4πr3/3.
 Thus, as the radius of a cell increases, its surface area increases as the square of its radius, but its volume increases as the cube of its radius (much more rapidly).
 Therefore, as a cell increases in size, its surface area-to-volume ratio decreases.
 This same principle would apply if the cell had the shape of a cube, as in the figure below.